otam-mato/nodejs_mysql_web_app_jenkins_azure_devsecops/README.md

 - The third test case is named 'ensure the response array is not empty'.
 It sends an HTTP GET request to 'http://localhost:3000/entries' and asserts that the response array has a length greater than 0.

-- The fourth test case is named 'returned object contains the necessary properties: "id" (and it is the number), "name" (and it is the string)'.
-It sends an HTTP GET request to 'http://localhost:3000/entries', assumes the response contains an array of objects, and asserts that the first object in the array has the properties 'id' and 'name'.
-It further asserts that the 'id' property is a number and the 'name' property is a string.
+- The fourth test case is named 'returned object contains the necessary properties: "id" (and it is the number)'.
+It sends an HTTP GET request to 'http://localhost:3000/entries', assumes the response contains an array of objects, and asserts that the first object in the array has the propertiy 'id'.
+It further asserts that the 'id' property is a number.

 To test the MySQL database connection from within the NodeJS app we add one more endpoint `/entries' in index.js file: